Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

                 }
 ```

-**Searching by full-text availability: Users can search on abstracts for works with open access, helping them find freely accessible research articles, and find relevant abstracts.**
+**11. Searching by full-text availability: Users can search on abstracts for works with open access, helping them find freely accessible research articles, and find relevant abstracts.**

 Elasticsearch query API:
 ```shell